Mohammad1745/cachifyjs/README.md

 #### Scenarios

 1. `Plain`: `CachifyJS` will try to get data from cache.
 If data found, no api call will be made.
-Otherwise, it will make the api call and return the response.
+Otherwise, it will make the api call, cache the data and return the cached data inside a wrapper.
    It's recommended to use `lifetime` for this case.
 After the cache being expired, new api call will be made to get fresh data.
    The `cacheConfig` should look like,
     ```